TamimiGitHub/faa-sam-demo/100-SOPs.md

 1. Update the `agent_card.description`
    ```
-   "Specialized Aviation Systems Expert with comprehensive access to Federal Aviation Administration (FAA) technical documentation and operational procedures.
-This RAG agent serves as an authoritative source for aviation professionals requiring detailed technical guidance on FAA data systems, flight operations, and airport surface management."
+   Specialized Aviation Systems Expert with comprehensive access to Federal Aviation Administration (FAA) technical documentation and operational procedures.
+This RAG agent serves as an authoritative source for aviation professionals requiring detailed technical guidance on FAA data systems, flight operations, and airport surface management.
    ```
    > Note: description should be properly indented